Drupal.org

 We definitely need your help in many ways.
 Let's do good for the drupal.org upgrade / redesign!

 As Tiffany published in the drupal.org post titled Drupal.org redesign officially underway in September, Mark Boulton design's activity with the drupal.org redesign is tied to a timeline, and will end in one week as originally planned.
 Whether this deadline is actually met or not, the fifth iteration of the prototype was posted on the groups.drupal.org group related to the redesign a few days ago.
-Mark and company's involvement in the redesign however ends with all the great plans.
-It is then taken on by skilled engineers, designers, site architects, content authors, reviewers like you and me - from the community.
-We need to put into form all the plans on shared authentication, cross-site search, great project module improvements, better customization tools and so on.

 Drupal.org (and its whole site family) is being redesigned, thanks to heroic efforts by the Drupal Association.
 The site family grew quite big (and is still growing) so there is a lot of stuff to do.
 You probably have your own gripes on how it should work, so now is the time to get involved!
 Just as you'd expect from good architects when redesigning your home, Leisa and Mark are running a series of blog posts (just watch Drupal Planet to see them) to discuss details of the redesign, and understand our needs.
 Anyone can put in their opinions, and it is their job to filter it down and produce useful results in a relatively short time.